 Added convenience often means a higher price tag.
 But with SNOW Magic Strips, you won’t be paying an arm and a leg for no-mess whitening.

 Whether or not whitening strips will work is important, but how they work is equally important.
 You want a treatment whose ingredients are both effective and safe, plus meet any dietary restrictions you might have.
 SNOW uses pretty standard ingredients, but they’re a bit secretive about their quantities.

 All whitening kits have a central whitening agent, and SNOW Magic Strips uses hydrogen peroxide.
 This is perhaps the most common whitening agent for strips and whitening kits in general.
-In most cases, at-home products will have a concentration of around 6.5%.

 “We don’t use percentages, as those can be misleading and used by companies to trick customers.”

 This is an interesting statement considering that the percentage of hydrogen peroxide indicates both the effectiveness and safety of their formula.
 Their choice to withhold this data prevents us from getting a complete picture of their products.
 Hopefully, SNOW will be more open to revealing their percentages in the future.

 Of course, hydrogen peroxide is just one ingredient among many.
 These include:

 - Peppermint aroma

 - Sodium hexametaphosphate